 In order for the prosecution to prove someone is guilty of identity theft, they must show that the defendant obtained someone’s personal information without that person’s consent, and that you intentionally used that identifying information for fraudulent purposes.
 In other words, if your grandmother told you that you could cash her check for her and keep the money, this would not be considered identity theft and would absolutely be legal.
 A skilled identity theft defense attorney in San Diego can often argue that there is simply not enough proof to show that you acted willfully, without the consent of the victim, with the intent of committing fraud.

 What is the Penalty for Identity Theft in California?

 Identity theft is wobbler under 530.5 (PC), meaning it is punishable as either a misdemeanor or felony offense.
 When charged as a misdemeanor, the penalty is no more than one year in county jail and $1,000 in fines.
 As a felony though, a conviction can mean a sentence of up to 3 years in state prison and up to $10,000 in fines.
 No matter what the specifics of the case, if you are convicted, you will be required to pay restitution to the victim.

 Search and Seizure

-If you have been accused of, or believe you may be charged with, stealing someone’s identity, please call Vista identity theft attorney Peter M. Liss as soon as possible.
+If you have been accused of, or believe you may be charged with, violating any type of identity theft laws in California, please contact Peter M. Liss as soon as possible.
 You can schedule a free initial consultation to discuss your case by calling (760) 643-4050 or (858) 486-3024.